 Be very careful when completing the formal accident report for the insurance company.
 Your employer and the insurer can use anything you include in your report as a basis for denying your benefits.

 Another area of concern is the medical examination.
 Both your employer and the insurance company want to minimize the benefits they must pay out.
 Consequently, the doctor you are required to see might try to downplay the seriousness of your injury or deny necessary treatment.

-Consult an experienced workers’ comp attorney to discuss these potential areas of concern.
+Consult an experienced Missouri workers’ comp attorney to discuss these potential areas of concern.
 Your attorney can assist you in preparing your formal report, helping protect your legal right to obtain benefits.
 Your attorney can also help you get the care you need and seek appropriate compensation for any temporary or permanent disability you might have suffered.

 Workers’ Compensation Benefits are Important for Employees